Hypothesize-Tech/costkatana-backend/docs/PROACTIVE_INTELLIGENCE.md

 ## Overview

-The Proactive Intelligence & Quality Assurance feature transforms the AI Cost Optimizer from a passive monitoring tool into an active, intelligent advisor that guides users toward better, more cost-effective practices while ensuring quality.
+The Proactive Intelligence & Quality Assurance feature transforms the Cost Katana from a passive monitoring tool into an active, intelligent advisor that guides users toward better, more cost-effective practices while ensuring quality.

 ## Features